Walter Last Name Origin, History, and Meaning

 Lisa Ann Walter

-Lisa Ann Walter (August 3, 1963 - ) is an American actress, comedian, and producer known for her roles in "The Parent Trap" and "Abbott Elementary."
+Lisa Ann Walter (August 3, 1963) is an American actress, comedian, and television producer known for her roles in "The Parent Trap" and "Abbott Elementary."
 She has also appeared in films like "Bruce Almighty" and "Shall We Dance."
-Walter has won awards for her work in television and is a versatile talent in the entertainment industry.
+Walter has won a Screen Actors Guild Award and has created and produced various reality TV shows.
+With a background in stand-up comedy and a theater degree, she has showcased her talent across various platforms, including sitcoms and films, making her a versatile and accomplished entertainer in the industry.

 Jessica Walter

-Jessica Ann Walter (Jan 31, 1941 - March 24, 2021) was a prolific American actress known for her roles in the thriller "Play Misty for Me" and as Lucille Bluth on "Arrested Development."
-She also provided the voice of Malory Archer on the animated series "Archer."
-Walter received numerous awards during her career, including a Primetime Emmy Award.
+Jessica Ann Walter (January 31, 1941 – March 24, 2021) was a prolific American actress known for her roles in film, television, and stage productions.
+She gained recognition for her portrayal of Lucille Bluth in the sitcom "Arrested Development" and as the voice of Malory Archer in the animated series "Archer."
+Walter received several awards during her career, including a Primetime Emmy Award for her role in "Amy Prentiss."
+With a successful career spanning over 170 productions, she left a lasting impact on the entertainment industry.

 Lucy Walter